 Faculty members Lara Bryant, Chris Cusack and Chris Brehme presented their latest research results during paper sessions, and emeritus professor Klaus Bayr presented a poster with alums Chris Dunn and Adam Riffle describing Dr. Bayr’s ongoing glacier research.

-It was not all work Dinnerand no play in Tampa.
+It was not all work and no play in Tampa.
 Most of the group took in an NHL Hockey game between the Tampa Bay Lightning and the visiting Toronto Maple Leafs on Tuesday night.
 On Wednesday evening we enjoyed a delicious dinner of pizza and cold drinks following our extensive self-guided tour of downtown Tampa.
-Thursday allowed for some relaxHockey_Gameing hours poolside at the conference hotel.
+Thursday allowed for some relaxing hours poolside at the conference hotel.

 The Annual AAG Meeting has become a rite of passage for our graduating seniors as most look forward to the final weeks of their undergraduate college experience.
 This year’s juniors should already be looking forward to AAG 2015 in Chicago!